THINGS TO KNOW WHEN VISITING BURJ KHALIFA

-At night it gets wonderfully illuminated (LED shows at certain times, not in the summer) and it doesn’t really matter if you visit at daytime or in the evening – this place is a must-see place.
+At night it gets wonderfully illuminated (LED shows at certain times, not in the summer), and it doesn’t really matter if you visit in the daytime or the evening – this place is a must-see place.

-In this post you can find out more about Burj Khalifa: Some facts, information about visiting the building and if it is worth it.
-You will find out about the ticket prices for the Top of Burj Khalifa, about opening hours, and more important information.
+In this post, you can find out more about Burj Khalifa: Some facts, information about visiting the building, and if it is worth it.
+You will find out about the Top of Burj Khalifa’s ticket prices, about opening hours, and more important information.

 Visiting Burj Khalifa had been on my bucket list for quite a while visit to the top of Burj Khalifa in Dubai.
-I missed it on my first trip but I made sure to visit at my second visit.
-And at my fourth trip – and on my seventh trip.
-Yes, by now I have visited the top of Burj Khalifa several times and it is because I really enjoyed it.
+I missed it on my first trip, but I made sure to visit on my second visit.
+And on my fourth trip – and my seventh trip.
+Yes, I have visited a couple of times, so I share my tips and experiences about my Burj Khalifa with you.

 DISCLAIMER: THIS POST CONTAINS AFFILIATE LINKS – THIS MEANS I MIGHT EARN A SMALL COMMISSION WHEN YOU BUY A PRODUCT/SERVICE (AT NO EXTRA COST TO YOU).
 MORE ABOUT IT HERE.

-Burj Khalifa is home to offices, some luxury apartments, the luxury Armani hotel and a fine dining restaurant at 442 meters.
-And then there are the two observation desk that can be visited and which I will write a bit more later.
+Burj Khalifa is home to offices, some luxury apartments, the luxury Armani hotel, and a fine dining restaurant at 442 meters.
+And then, there are the two observation decks that can be visited.

-Its unique shape makes Burj Khalifa distinctive but of course, its height, standing tall in 555 meters with 160 stories, is the most important feature.
-It doesn’t really matter where you stay in Dubai (or even in the neighbor emirate of Sharjah), the building is almost visible from any place.
+Its unique shape makes Burj Khalifa distinctive, but of course, its height, standing tall in 828 meters with 160 stories, is the most important feature.
+It doesn’t really matter where you stay in Dubai (or even in the neighbor emirate of Sharjah).
+The building is almost visible from any place.

 It actually holds several records (among others)